syncfusion-content/asp.net-core-docs/aspnet-core/Dialog/how-to.md

 Using `ShowFooter` property to render Alert Dialog with Footers in Dialog control.

-Create a Dialog Widget with enabling Footer property.
+Create a Dialog control with enabling Footer property.

 {% highlight razor %}
     <ej-button id="btnOpen" text="Click to open dialog" click="onclick" />